peterhan91/LLM2CLIP/README.md

 Stay tuned for updates on pretrained models and datasets, which will be made available in the [HuggingFace Model Zoo](https://huggingface.co/collections/microsoft/llm2clip-672323a266173cfa40b32d4c).

 ---
+For frequently asked questions, please see our [FAQ](FAQ.md).
+Welcome to contact us.

 ## 💻 Installation Guide